EstelleKlevenz/dlss-legis-ex-machina/README.md

 ***

-ATTENTION
+ATTENTION: This is the OLD Version of the project.
+For the full and finished project visit: https://github.com/jelenameyer/dlss-project-lem/

 ***
-This is the OLD Version of the project.
-For the full and finished project visit: https://github.com/jelenameyer/dlss-project-lem/

 welcome to the summer semester 2025 DEEEPLearning Project Github

 Link to Overleaf Report: https://www.overleaf.com/project/68821dd5b49d5bec79a6e1f3